 NATIONAL FLAG DAY

-On June 14 we honor Old Glory on National Flag Day.
-This day commemorates the adoption of the United States flag on June 14, 1777.
+On June 14th, National Flag Day honors Old Glory and commemorates the adoption of the United States flag on June 14, 1777.

-On National Flag Day, Americans show respect for the U.S. Flag and what it represents.
-Representing independence and unity, the Star Spangled Banner has become a powerful symbol of Americanism and is flown proudly.
+The holiday is a day that Americans show respect for the U.S. Flag and what it represents.
+Representing independence and unity, the Star-Spangled Banner has become a powerful symbol of Americanism and the flag is flown proudly.

 While Betsy Ross has been given credit for stitching together the first American flag, there isn’t any sound evidence supporting the story.
 At the same time, there isn’t any to disprove it, either.
-Part of the conflict is that there were several designs being considered at the same time, many flag makers and more than one claim to the first.
+Part of the conflict is there were several designs in consideration at the same time.
+There were many flag makers and more than one claim to the first.
 During Ross’s Revolutionary time, several standards were carried bearing red and white stripes and varying symbols where the blue field and stars now reside.

 Another who laid claim to the first design was Francis Hopkinson.
 His request for compensation for his design was denied because others contributed to the design final design.